 The Center for Public Information on Population Research (CPIPR) at PRB was developed to help bridge this gap.
 Funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), it serves as the Coordinating Center for the NICHD Population Dynamics Centers Research Infrastructure Program.
 Through CPIPR, PRB translates and disseminates major peer-reviewed findings to nontechnical audiences via a specialized website, online and print media, and social media channels.

 The popresearchcenters.org website explains and publicizes the findings of research from the 20+ Population Dynamics Research Centers and provides a centralized source of information about new research and events at the Centers.

 Facilitation of coordination and cooperation across the NICHD-funded Population Dynamics Research Centers to enhance the productivity and scientific impact of the Centers and of population dynamics research overall.

 Translation and dissemination of major peer-reviewed findings, methods, and perspectives from population dynamics research to other scientists and to nontechnical audiences including policymakers, program directors, practitioners, educators, journalists, and students.

 Development and maintenance of a Population Dynamics Research Centers website that includes nontechnical summaries of recent research from the Centers.

-Promotion of Population Dynamics Centers research through Twitter, Facebook, and other social media platforms.
+Promotion of Population Dynamics Centers research through social media channels.